nvtkaszpir/quake-logo-wall-light/README.md

 ## Attaching leds to the logo

+Logo light consists of 4 led strips connected in the central point.
+Those strips are later cut into smaller pieces, but in certain situations and assembly it could be preserved as longer uncut parts, you may just need to adjust the number of leds and the light effect you want to get.

 * cut strip into 10 led parts (or about 5cm parts), make sure to mark directions of the led strips and where is power and ground and colors per strip